commercialhaskell/stack/doc/GUIDE.md

 # build output ...
 ```

-Reading the output, you'll see that stack first builds the test suite and then
+Reading the output, you'll see that Stack first builds the test suite and then
 automatically runs it for us.
 For both the `build` and `test` command, already
 built components are not built again.
 You can see this by running `stack build`
 and `stack test` a second time: